The-HoA/the-hoa.github.io/pages/events/event-ycct4/index.md

 - **Dungeons & Dragons (5e)** – Classic fantasy, heroic quests, and dungeon delving in storm-lashed lands.
 - **Pathfinder** – Tactical adventuring with high fantasy flavor, where every decision could change the fate of the realm.
 - **Mothership** – Sci-fi horror in deep space—will your crew survive the unknown, or drown in cosmic dread?
-- **Monster of the Week** – Investigate supernatural threats and stop creatures lurking in the shadows.
 - **Masks: A New Generation** – Play young superheroes grappling with power, identity, and supervillains.
 {% endcapture %}